 Employers also have a legal obligation to keep records of employee working hours.
 This is how they are be able to demonstrate their compliance with the state work attendance policy.

-Do we need an audit trail of employee attendance data?
+Do we need an audit log of employee attendance data?

-Yes, this one you do need for various reasons.
+Yes, you need an audit log, for various reasons.

 In most cases there’s at least one administrator in the company who handles employee attendance records.
 Administrators process personal data as part of their role.
 This is why they need to fully understand and follow the GDPR compliance programme.

-This audit trail must track the actions of employees as well as administrative users.
-In our online employee attendance solution, All Hours, the audit log is already a part of the solution:
+This audit log must track the actions of employees as well as administrative users.
+In our online employee attendance solution, All Hours, the audit trail is already a part of the solution:

 You also need to keep audit data for long enough to deal with potential incidents or inquiries.
 In case of a data breach or accusation of misconduct, you need to ensure that the needed data remains available throughout the process.
 Which can sometimes take very long.
 This is why the audit log data stored in All Hours doesn’t have a limited time frame.